Primary Care in Rochester and Kasson

 ECH_COPD_widget

 Chronic obstructive pulmonary disease, or COPD, includes emphysema and chronic bronchitis.
 It is a chronic and progressive condition.
 Once people develop COPD, they will have it for life.
-In most cases, it develops in older adults, but it is preventable and treatable.
+It usually develops in older adults, but it is preventable and treatable.

 A survey in 2018 found that 15.8 million people in the U.S. reported they had COPD.
 The medical community previously thought COPD was a disease mainly affecting men, but since 2000, more women than men have died from COPD.
 Women seem to develop COPD at younger ages and with lower levels of tobacco exposure.
 They also may respond differently to COPD treatments.